Skip to main content

 Swedish museums with notable Sámi collections

-The Sámi heritage of Sweden can also be lapped up at museums spread across the country. Ájtte Mountain and Museum in Jokkmokk is a definite draw, and as the main museum and archive for the Sámi culture of Sweden, it has a lot to offer beyond its focal areas – the culture and nature of the mountainous area of northern Sweden.
+Sweden's rich Sámi heritage can also be explored through museums across the country.
+A major highlight is Ájtte Mountain and Sámi Museum in Jokkmokk, the main museum and archive for Sámi culture in Sweden.
+It offers extensive insights into both the culture and the natural environment of northern Sweden’s mountainous regions.

-Silvermuseet i Arjeplog (The Silver Museum) is of equal calibre, charting the history and cultural significance of Sámi silversmithing via a wondrous collection dating as far back as the Middle Ages.
+Of equal significance is Silvermuseet (The Silver Museum) in Arjeplog, which showcases the history and cultural importance of Sámi silversmithing through a remarkable collection dating back to the Middle Ages.

 Sámi bracelet